Celebrate the Lunar New Year in Minneapolis with Traditional Dishes and Events

 Orchestra Hall

-The Minnesota Orchestra marks Lunar New Year, the Year of the Dragon, a two-week-long festival that encourages family and friends to gather together with a performance featuring music that honors family traditions and themes of unity and health.
+The Minnesota Orchestra marks Lunar New Year, the Year of the Snake, a two-week-long festival that encourages family and friends to gather together with a performance featuring music that honors family traditions and themes of unity and health.